campus-music/campus-music/README.md

 - Node.js 18+ and npm
 - PostgreSQL database
 - Stripe account (for payments)
-- Google Cloud Storage bucket (for file uploads)
+- S3-compatible storage bucket (for file uploads in production)

 ### Installation